reflectoring/reflectoring.github.io/content/blog/2024/2024-02-13-apache-http-client-classic-apis.md

 {{% /info %}}

 ## Conclusion
-In this article we got familiar with the classic APIs of Apache HTTP client, we explored a multitude of essential functionalities vital for interacting with web servers.
+In this article we got familiar with the classic APIs of Apache HttpClient, we explored a multitude of essential functionalities vital for interacting with web servers.
 From fetching paginated records to pinpointing specific data, and from determining server statuses to manipulating records, we learned a comprehensive array of HTTP methods.
 Understanding these capabilities equips us with the tools needed to navigate and interact with web resources efficiently and effectively.
 With this knowledge, our applications can communicate seamlessly with web servers, ensuring smooth data exchanges and seamless user experiences.